 Let’s take a look at tire width.
 2.4 and 2.5 inch tires are increasingly popular at marathon races.
 Their larger volumes make for better puncture protection and lower pressures that allow the tire to conform to the trail and reduce rolling resistance.
 Going for 2.4 or 2.5 inch tires is almost a no brainer if your rim width is 25mm or wider and your frame / fork have the clearance necessary!
 These wider tires with lower pressures also have the benefit of better braking and cornering traction.
 More detail on the technical side of those skills here.

-On tire pressures, we’ve mentioned that lower pressure in your tires means reduce rolling resistance on rough terrain so if you’re prone to pumping up your mountain bike tires like they’re going to go on your road bike, you might what to rather leave some of that air in the atmosphere.
+On tire pressures, we’ve mentioned that lower pressure in your tires means reduced rolling resistance on rough terrain so if you’re prone to pumping up your mountain bike tires like they’re going to go on your road bike, you might want to rather leave some of that air in the atmosphere.

 At 80kg I ride 21 psi in the front and 25 psi in the rear on 2.5 inch marathon tires (21 psi = 1.45 bar / 25 psi = 1.7 bar).
 Pressures from there should go up with increased rider weight and narrower tire width or down with decreased rider weight and wider tires (though not many people will be on anything wider than 2.5 inch).